luvnft/thirdroom/docs/gltf/index.md

 # glTF Extensions Overview

-Below is a list of the currently supported glTF extensions in Third Room and their specifications.
-Third Room is focused on trying to push forward standards for 3D content in the hopes of promoting interoperability.
-This means our content should work anywhere where these extensions are supported and anyone wanting to support Third Room's content can do so by implementing the extensions below.
-It also means any tool wishing to export to Third Room (Blender, Unity, Godot, etc.) should implement the following extensions.
-If you are looking to add support for any of the Matrix glTF extensions to your tool/engine/game let us know in the [Third Room chat](https://matrix.to/#/#thirdroom-dev:matrix.org).
+Below is a list of the currently supported glTF extensions in Space and their specifications.
+Space is focused on trying to push forward standards for 3D content in the hopes of promoting interoperability.
+This means our content should work anywhere where these extensions are supported and anyone wanting to support Space's content can do so by implementing the extensions below.
+It also means any tool wishing to export to Space (Blender, Unity, Godot, etc.) should implement the following extensions.
+If you are looking to add support for any of the Matrix glTF extensions to your tool/engine/game let us know in the [Space chat](https://matrix.to/#/#thirdroom-dev:matrix.org).

 ## KHR (Khronos) Extensions

 - [KHR_materials_unlit](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_unlit/README.md)
-- [KHR_lights_punctual](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_lights_punctual/README.md) ** NOTE: In Three.js / Third Room the position/orientation of directional lights matters.
+- [KHR_lights_punctual](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_lights_punctual/README.md) ** NOTE: In Three.js / Space the position/orientation of directional lights matters.
 Place them so that they frame the part of the scene you want to light. **
 - [KHR_texture_transform](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_texture_transform/README.md)
 - [KHR_materials_emissive_strength](https://github.com/KhronosGroup/glTF/blob/c58e7e57184a4024dd1877dd9d219b198d6e0006/extensions/2.0/Khronos/KHR_materials_emissive_strength/README.md)
 - [KHR_materials_ior](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Khronos/KHR_materials_ior/README.md)